 What do you want to do?
 Many turn to inspirational reading as a form of mindfulness.
 This is generally not your typical novel you read for your book club.
 It can be a sacred text or poetry.
 Something that raises your soul’s vibration in connection with the divine.
 A quiet bubble bath you schedule once every month?
 Mindful coloring—that’s another good one!

-The bottom line is this—looking at your phone cannot be the first thing we do every day.
-Checking email cannot be the first thing we do each day.
-Scrolling Insta cannot be the first action our hands and eyes perform (this one is the worst).
+The bottom line is this—looking at your phone cannot be the first thing you do every day.
+Checking email cannot be the first thing you do each day.
+Scrolling Insta cannot be the first action your hands and eyes perform (this one is the worst).
 I can make these recommendations, because I did all of these for years, and I was very sad.
 So sad, that I didn’t even care about having a morning mindfulness ritual, but tiny shifts lead to big changes over time.
-There’s something about drinking a cup of tea and gazing out the window (like that girl in her fluffy bathrobe), or closing your eyes and breathing for a moment, or writing your dreams in a journal, that can make you feel less sad…repeated over and over again over time, it leads to contentment, a sense of balance, and even hope and direction.
+There’s something about drinking a cup of tea and gazing out the window, or closing your eyes and breathing for a moment, or writing your dreams in a journal, that can make you feel less sad…repeated over and over again over time, it leads to contentment, a sense of balance, and even hope and direction.
 I’m not promising that journaling one time will make you feel better.
 Like all good things in life, it doesn’t work like that, because it takes time and repetition, so that your good habits can take root.
 Just like we learn from the Yoga Sutras, practice becomes firmly established when attended to with enthusiasm, over and over again, over a long period of time.
-See, they talked about how to build healthy habits way back when!
+See, they talked about how to build healthy mindfulness habits way back when!

 So what do you think?
 Would it be doable to choose one approach to morning mindfulness given your current obligations early in the day, or does it feel impossible right now?
 If the morning is too hectic, would one of these habits be something you could try after your kids go to sleep at night?
 Or maybe schedule some me-time in the evening instead of Netflix time?
 Do you have a favorite piece of literature- spiritual or non-spiritual, that is uplifting that you can share with everyone in the comments below?
 What else would you add to this list?
 I’m sending you some vibes in the hopes for some relaxing mornings in the New Year!